 - We pay strong attention to detail.

-- We have a 99% success rate representing victims of personal injury.
+- Our firm has a 99% success rate representing victims of personal injury.

 - We have a reputation as leaders in law.